 The coronavirus vaccine you'll be offered

 The vaccine you are offered will be appropriate for you and will be based on clinical recommendations, including those of the Joint Committee for Vaccination and Immunisation (JCVI).

 The vaccine you receive will also depend on your age, whether you are pregnant and vaccine availability.
-For a limited number of people, clinical reasons such as severe allergy.
+For a limited number of people, it will depend on clinical reasons such as severe allergy or severe immunosuppression.